Primordial Fluctuations within Teleparallelism: Quadratic Computation

-The second equation of (\ref{T}) is obtained from the mathematical manipulation by using the relation between Weitzenb\"{o}ck and Levi-Civita connections showing that $T$ and $R$ only differ by a divergent term with respect to the Levi-Civita derivative \cite{LV}.
+which shows that $T$ and $R$ only differ by a divergent term with respect to the Levi-Civita derivative.
+It is clear that the divergent term in (\ref{T}) is not a metrical quantity, which does not respect to the local Lorentz invariance of the tangent frame~\cite{LV,T intro}.
+However, such term appears as a total derivative in the action so that it does not contribute to the field equations.

-When we choose the vierbein to be $e^A_{\mu}=\mbox{diag}(1,a,a,a)$, (\ref{LT}) shares the some background equations with (\ref{LR}) in the flat FRW background:
+When we choose the vierbein to be $e^A_{\mu}=\mbox{diag}(1,a,a,a)$, (\ref{LT}) shares the same background equations as (\ref{LR}) in the flat FRW background:

-Notice that such a simple veirbien choice is an exact solution of the TEGR field equation corresponding to the flat FRW Einstein equation followed by the discussion in \cite{NGR}, and one can refer to \cite{nfft} for the cases of open and closed universe.
+Note that such a simple vierbein choice is an exact solution of the TEGR field equation corresponding to the flat FRW Einstein equation followed by the discussion in \cite{NGR}, and one can refer to \cite{ft14} for the cases of open and closed universe.